Greece Moments Greece Moments

 #8 Restaurants on the Lasithi Plateau

-In contrast to many restaurants in the coastal towns, the taverns on the Plateau of Lasithi offer good traditional Greek cuisine.
-The dishes are prepared in a peasant way, but homemade and extremely tasty.
-It is advisable to study the reviews on Google & Co. beforehand, unfortunately there are also tourist traps (microwave meals for a lot of money).
+Unlike many eateries in the coastal towns, the taverns on the Lasithi Plateau offer traditional Greek cuisine.
+The dishes are rustic in style but homemade and extremely tasty.
+It’s advisable to check reviews on Google and other platforms beforehand; unfortunately, there are also tourist traps (microwave meals for a lot of money).

-→ Our personal recommendations for restaurants on the Lasithi Plateau, where home-style cuisine is served:
+→ Our personal recommendations for restaurants on the Lasithi Plateau that serve home-style cooking:

 • Metochion in Metochi